In this study, we show

 to visit home pages of the top 500 domains (as reported by Cliqz

-the home page) and collecting all the network requests seen (URL, frame
+the home page) and all the network requests seen (URL, frame

-It results from this observation that content-blockers will perform better on average if they can efficiently decide which requests to not block.
+This observation suggests that content-blockers will perform better on average if they can efficiently decide which requests to not block.

 The filters used to determine whether or not a request is to be blocked are the ones from Easylist, where we removed all the cosmetic rules before running the benchmarks.
 The final list contains 38978 network filters and is available here: easylist.txt.